sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 > We have also observed the performance of LLMs deteriorating as question complexity increases. <d-cite key='mirzadeh2024gsm'></d-cite>

 It is plausible that reasoning becomes more challenging as additional clauses are introduced, or conversely, easier when clauses are removed, as seen in the M1 template.
-Importantly, introducing more clauses necessarily involves additional arithmetic operations. [exponential decline?]
+Importantly, introducing more clauses necessarily involves additional arithmetic operations, resulting in an exponential decline in performance.
 We argue that more careful and thorough analysis is required to account for this variability and its impact on performance.

 <!-- TODO maybe?
 Repeat reasoning: translating the text to a sequence of operations; what the paper tests is whether models can do that *and* perofrm the operations correctly.
 The rest of this post will not deal with reasoning; -->